 The current strategic priorities of the EU require substantial investments: the green, digital and social transitions, and now increasingly defence.
 How to finance all that without jeopardising one of the priorities is a daunting task.
 The reform of the European fiscal rules that was completed in the spring of 2024 brought some flexibility for investments at the member state level, however, the size of possible leeway is far below the needed ambition.

 The ongoing talks on the new EU Budget represent the main opportunity to enhance European fiscal and investment capacity.
-The Friedrich-Ebert-Stiftung (FES), together with the Foundation for European Progressive Studies (FEPS), aim to stimulate the discussion and elaboration of policy proposals to feed into the MFF debate.
-Our new initiative called “EU Investment Capacity Group” will work on priority topics such as cohesion, own resources, and governance.
+The Friedrich-Ebert-Stiftung (FES), together with the Foundation for European Progressive Studies (FEPS), aim to stimulate the discussion and elaboration of policy proposals within the progressive family to feed into the MFF debate.
+Our initiative called “EU Investment Capacity Group” provides an informal space for the exchange of ideas, proposals and information related to the upcoming debate on the EU Budget and other EU financial and investment policies.

-For more information regarding the EU Investment Capacity Group, please do not hesitate to contact Marie Hasdenteufel, Policy Officer for Economic & Digital Policy, Social Europe: marie.hasdenteufel(at)fes.de
+For more information regarding the EU Investment Capacity Group, please contact Marie Hasdenteufel, Policy Officer for Economic & Digital Policy, Social Europe: marie.hasdenteufel(at)fes.de

-Hybrid participation and Italian-English interpretation will be available for the first part.
-For more information regarding this event, please do not hesitate to contact Marie Hasdenteufel, Policy Officer for Economic & Digital Policy, and Social Europe: marie.hasdenteufel(at)fes.de
+This hybrid event is by invitation only.
+For more information on this event, please contact Marie Hasdenteufel, Policy Officer for Economic & Digital Policy, and Social Europe: marie.hasdenteufel(at)fes.de

 The European Parliament has started preparing for the discussions on the next Multiannual Financial Framework (MFF).
 With growing demands on the EU budget, from green and digital transitions to defence, competitiveness, and cohesion, there is a strong need for a well-balanced, long-term and forward-looking EU financing strategy.

 On 20 February, the EU Investment Capacity Group met for a first closed-door brainstorming meeting.
-This served as a starting point for exchanging views on the key challenges and opportunities ahead, identifying priorities for the parliamentary debates.
+This served as a starting point for exchanging views on the key challenges and opportunities ahead, identifying priorities for the parliamentary debates, and shaping the Group’s approach and priority topics.
 To kick off the discussion, MEP and S&D Rapporteur on the MFF Carla Tavares provided input on the own initiative report of the European Parliament.
 This was followed by reactions from former MEP Margarida Marques and Marco Buti, Professor at the European University Institute (EUI), among other participants.

 +32 22 34 62 90brussels(at)fes.de